forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.4.2 - 04.02.2025 =
+* Fixed an issue where mobile event handlers were sometimes preventing the delayed click from firing.
+* Translation updates.

 = 2.4.1 - 03.26.2025 =
 * Refactored delay JS inline script, removed pageshow event listener, and uglified final code, reducing the script size by over 15%.